pieoneers/jsonapi-go/README.md

 ```

 ##### Relationships
-Add `relationships` to resource is easy to do by implementing [MarshalRelationships interface](https://godoc.org/github.com/pieoneers/jsonapi-go#MarshalRelationships)
+Add `relationships` to the resource is easy to do by implementing [MarshalRelationships interface](https://godoc.org/github.com/pieoneers/jsonapi-go#MarshalRelationships)
 e.g. for `Book` we will add `GetRelationships` function.
 ```go
 func (b Book) GetRelationships() map[string]interface{} {